mcveanlab/Corticall/CtxSpecV6.0.md

 | `0x1` | C |
 | `0x2` | G |
 | `0x3` | T |

+### Edge specification
+An edge is a bit mask that determines the existence of incoming and outgoing edges.
+From highest to lowest order bit (little endian), the edges are `acgtACGT`, where lower-case letters represent incoming edges, and upper-case letters represent outgoing edges.

 ## Pseudocode for decoding a binary kmer
 ```java